deadlydog/PowerShell.ScriptModuleRepositoryTemplate/ReadMe.md

 A template repository to create new PowerShell modules quickly with boilerplate files and CI/CD workflows already defined.

+## ✨ Features

+Using this template for your git repository will provide the following features out-of-the-box:

+- GitHub Actions workflows or Azure DevOps Pipelines YAML files that:
+  - Publish a prerelease version on every commit to the `main` branch, and the stable version once manually approved.
+    - Can also manually trigger deployments of feature branches.
+  - Version the module.
+  - Run PSScriptAnalyzer to ensure best practices are followed.
+  - Run tests on multiple platforms (Windows, Linux, MacOS).
+  - Publish the module to the PowerShell Gallery or a custom feed.
+  - Spell check all files in the repository.
+  - Display test code coverage results on PRs.
+- Visual Studio Code tasks to easily run Pester tests and PSScriptAnalyzer locally.
+- A `.devcontainer` for use with Visual Studio Code's [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) and [GitHub Codespaces](https://github.com/features/codespaces).
+- Boilerplate repository files, such as ReadMe, License, Changelog, .gitignore, .editorconfig, PR and Issue templates, and more.

 ## 📄 Template setup instructions

 Use this template to create a new repository for your PowerShell module.